 Highlights of this gala concert include: Bach Cantata 147, "Herz und Mund und Tat und Leben;" a new commission by composer William Cooper with Dance at Saint Peter's; jazz performance led by singer Chanda Rule; and a new work composed by Emilio Teubal for Saint Peter's Choir, period orchestra, and traditional Latin American instruments.
 This piece is intended as a symbol of unity, reflecting Saint Peter's multicultural community.

-IKE STURM'S JAZZ MASS FOR CHOIR AND STRING ORCHESTRA: October 29 at 5:00 PMJazz contributes to the ongoing renewal of the church and Saint Peter's is one of the original
+IKE STURM'S JAZZ MASS FOR CHOIR AND STRING ORCHESTRA: October 29 at 5:00 PM

-sites of that innovation.
 Ike Sturm's 2007 Jazz Mass was written at Saint Peter's and has been performed throughout the world.
-This presentation features a guest choir from the University of Notre Dame and soloists from Sturm's band Evergreen under the direction of J.J.
-Wright.
+This presentation features the Long Island Sound Vocal Jazz ensemble from LIU Post under the direction of Dr. Jennifer Miceli, and Sturm's group Evergreen

 METROPOLITAN NY SYNOD REFORMATION 500 MASS AT THE CATHEDRAL OF SAINT JOHN THE DIVINE: November 1 at 6:00 PM